veracity/veracity-documentation/sections/servicebus/servicebus.md

 ---
 author: Veracity
-description: Service bus documentation
+description: Domain Events documentation
 ---

-# Service Bus Documentation
+# Domain Events Documentation

-### Overview

-The service bus is useful for service providers and Veracity developers because it binds a service bus connection to the service and sends notifications about what happens to your service.
-Thus, the service bus lets the applications react to changes rather than periodically pull data and check for changes.
+Domain Events are useful for service providers and Veracity developers because they bind a service bus connection to the service and send notifications about what happens to your service.
+Thus, Domain Events lets the applications react to changes rather than periodically pull data and check for changes.

-Before using the service bus, you must configure it in the Developer portal and specify what kind of notifications you want to receive.
+Before using Domain Events, you must configure it in the Developer portal and specify what kind of notifications you want to receive.

-### Setup
+## Setup

-To use the Veracity service bus:
+To use Domain Events:

 1. On developer.veracity.com, go to **My projects**, and [create a Veracity service](../developerexperience/introduction.md).
 Alternatively, use an existing service.
 For this service, create a Resource of the **Domain Event Management** type.
 2. When setting up a Domain Event Management resource, on the **Configure** step, under **Service**, select the service for which you want to get notifications about events.
 Then, under **Subscriptions**, select the event types for which you want to be notified.